-The SMARTCore® Method was developed by Kaylee Cahoon, BCSI, CKMI, LMT, CPI.
+The SMARTCore® Method was developed by Kaylee Cahoon, BCSI, ATSI, LMT, CPI.

-Kaylee founded the Franklin School of Performing Arts (1991-present), Pilates of Cool Springs (2004-2015), and developed the SMARTCore® Method (2014-present).
-She is grateful for the opportunity to bring her lifelong passion of movement and structural balance to the world of health and fitness.
+Kaylee founded and directed the Franklin School of Performing Arts (1991-2015), Pilates of Cool Springs (2004-2015), and developed the SMARTCore® Method in 2014.
+She is grateful for the opportunity to bring her life long passion with movement and structural balance to the world of health and fitness.